 There are many reasons why an LEA may spend different amounts of money on different schools, including the number of students being served, the demographic makeup of students, and the experience level of the school’s teaching staff.

 Where do the funds come from?

 State and Local Funds include the General Fund, which is the chief operating fund of school districts and charter schools.
-The majority of these dollars come from the State of Idaho from a Legislative appropriation.
+The majority of these dollars come from the State of Idaho as a Legislative appropriation.
 Other sources of funds include taxes raised from local levies and local grants.
 Other dollars included here are local and state dollars restricted for specific purposes.

-School Expenditures per pupil are the current costs incurred at the site level directly or indirectly.
+School Expenditures per pupil are the current costs incurred at the school level directly or indirectly.
 Expenditures include costs for instruction, purchased services, materials and supplies, capital outlay, student support services, school administration, and operation and maintenance of facilities.